buresjan/buresjan.github.io/_pages/about.md

 ## Projects
 - **Inter-Excellence LUAUS25049** — Translation of mathematical modeling and optimization techniques to cardiovascular medicine.
 My main focus in this project is geometry optimization of total cavopulmonary connection using the lattice Boltzmann method.
 I aim to integrate the available clinical data into this procees and also to experimentally validate the process.
-- **GA24-11247S** — Off-diagonal thermodynamics: workflows for predicting bimolecular reaction barriers and analyzing selectivity.
-Role: computation, automation, and statistical analysis at Heyrovský Institute.
+- **GA24-11247S** — Off-diagonal thermodynamics and its connection with other factors as a route to predictable selectivity in C-H bond cleavage.
+My role is mainly automating the workflows for predicting bimolecular reaction barriers and performing subsequent statistical analysis.

 </div>